"

 Fuselage

-The fuselage is generally well streamlined but suffers from disturbances caused by the cockpit windows, wing/fuselage interference, probes, antennas, etc. While the drag caused by any one of these sources is relatively small, the aggregate drag can be significant.
+The fuselage is generally well streamlined but suffers from disturbances caused by the cockpit windows, wing-fuselage interference, probes, antennas, and other similar elements.
+While the drag caused by any one of these sources is relatively small, the aggregate drag can be significant.

 The fuselage drag can be expressed as